 Surrogacy is a variation of egg donation where the "egg donor" is the patient herself, and the "recipient" is the gestational carrier or surrogate who provides the embryos with a uterus to develop in.
 The resulting baby is born to the surrogate but immediately received by the patient and her partner.

 A gestational carrier is needed for women who cannot carry a pregnancy due to a "uterine factor" or a variety of other reasons.
 This includes women at risk due to underlying medical conditions, those with severe uterine adhesions not amenable to treatment, women who have had a hysterectomy, as well as women with recurrent pregnancy losses.
+Many gay couples who wish to have a genetic tie to their child may also opt for surrogacy.

 While egg donation is usually anonymous, surrogacy is an "open procedure" in which the surrogate and the couple know each other.